Kequc/nano-records/README.md

 });
 ```

 Creates the database, first parameter must equal `CREATE_`.
-You should never need to use this but it's there if you want it.
+You should never need to use this, but it's there if you want to.

 #### Destroy